barisdemirdelen/fraud_detection_orchestrator/docs/ARCHITECTURE.md

 ### 2. Checker Execution

 ```
-Router → Checker Registry → Async Orchestrator → Individual Checkers
+Main.py (Checker Registry) → Router → Async Orchestrator → Individual Checkers
 ```

-1. Router retrieves all registered checkers
+1. Main.py defines and configures all checkers
+2. Router receives checkers as parameters from the application context
-2. Creates async tasks for each checker
+3. Creates async tasks for each checker
-3. Executes all checkers concurrently using `asyncio.gather()`
+4. Executes all checkers concurrently using `asyncio.gather()`
-4. Collects results from all checkers
+5. Collects results from all checkers

 ### 3. Result Aggregation